-In this Form 3-4 study guide, students will learn about the atmosphere and how processes in the atmosphere determine the weather and climate.
+In this Form 3-4 (grade 7-9) study guide, students will learn about the atmosphere and how processes in the atmosphere determine the weather and climate.

-This study guide accompanies the living book Look at the Sky and Tell the Weather by Eric Sloane (Dover, 2004).
-It is available on Amazon, but for more extensive used copy search, try used.addall.com.
+This study guide accompanies the living book Look at the Sky and Tell the Weather by Eric Sloane (Dover, 2004, ISBN: 0486433854), which must be purchased separately.

 During the “Golden Age of Aviation” Eric found himself illustrating flight manuals for the Army Air Corps.
 He also began lettering and painting airplanes for pilots.
 In exchange for his art, he took flying lessons with Wiley Post, the first man to fly solo around the world.
 They had many discussions about flight, air patterns, and clouds.
 It was then that Eric began to paint what he called “cloudscapes’, paintings of clouds from a perspective that no one but pilots had ever seen before.
 Amelia Earhart bought the first cloudscape he put up for sale.